-- An Edible Park featuring a public food forest, multiple herb and vegetable beds showcasing a variety of growing techniques, space for educational workshops and an amphitheatre for public gatherings and events.
+An Edible Garden featuring a public food forest, multiple herb and vegetable beds showcasing a variety of growing techniques, space for educational workshops and an open air amphitheatre for public gatherings and events.

-- A Dome which will serve as an indoor food production and classroom space.
+A Dome which will serve as an indoor food production and classroom space - will even grow bananas!

 PHASE 2 : LOCAL FOOD HUB